karlopenguini/git-exercise/Story.md

 # Chapter 9: Goodbye Steve?
 Steve is then called to the boss' office again.
 The boss doesn't know whether to be impressed or be saddened by the bug that created the 1 billion dollars loss.

+# Chapter 10: Steve
+*Flashback to when Steve was still a junior developer* Steve often creates a bug because the company's existing codes lack documentation and comments.